ECO (Energy Company Obligation)

 The Energy Company Obligation (ECO) is a government energy efficiency scheme in Great Britain to help reduce carbon emissions and tackle fuel poverty.
 Funding comes from energy suppliers and is used to promote measures which improve the ability of low income, fuel poor and vulnerable households to heat their homes.

 West Lothian Council is committed to tackling Fuel Poverty across the region through various means, as detailed in our Local Housing Strategy (LHS), Strategic Housing Investment Plan (SHIP) and Anti-Poverty Strategy (more details available from our Housing Policy and Strategies page).
-Adopting the Flexible ECO Eligibility Policy will allow Flexible ECO Affordable Warmth Funding for energy efficiency improvement measures to be made available to more residents living in private sector housing.
+Adopting ECO 4 Eligibility Policy will allow ECO 4 Affordable Warmth Funding for energy efficiency improvement measures to be made available to more residents living in private sector housing.

 Funding is not provided through West Lothian Council, but is a UK Government initiative.
 To access this funding, you must go through an external contractor.

 In-depth information is provided within our Statement of Intent (SOI).
-However, there are two routes to gaining access to ECO funding:
+However, there are four routes to gaining access to ECO funding, however a brief outline of the routes is listed below:

 In order to access Flexible ECO Eligibility funding the council is required to submit a LA Declaration to the ECO supplier.
 The final decision on whether a household received ECO measures is made by the energy suppliers and therefore inclusion in a declaration will not guarantee the installation of measures.